 Yes, you can.
 Use your original blog, but re-register here, so we know you are part of Round 2.
 Anyone who wants to do them all again can re-register, too.
 We want as many people to finish as possible so we will have a group ready to do More Things On a Stick.

+After you have created a blog using Blogger or other service as explained in Thing 1, register by clicking here.
+Note that you will not receive a confirmation of registration.
 We will add your blog to the main mother blog by region--check the Participants' Blog list on the sidebar for your blog.
 This may take a week or so, since we must add them manually.
 We will not list your name; only your blog's name.
 Don't know your region?
 Click here for a map.

 3a.
 Where's my blog?
 It is not on the list under my region.